graphql/graphql-spec/Section 5 -- Validation.md

 ```

-A field with a nullable argument can be omitted.
+The argument can be omitted from a field with a nullable argument.

 Therefore the following query is valid: